-The following rules and policies have been established for the benefit of all users of the Fairfield Aquatic Center to assure the safe operation of the pool facility and to provide enjoyable recreation for all.
+The following pool rules and regulations have been established for the benefit of all users of the Fairfield Aquatic Center to assure the safe operation of the facility and to provide enjoyable recreation for all.
 Patrons are requested to cooperate in observing these rules and to obey the instructions of the Fairfield Aquatic Center staff.
-Patrons violating swimming rules are subject to the revocation of their swimming privileges.
+Failure to follow the Pool Rules & Regulations could result in ejection from the Fairfield Aquatic Center without refund or serious injury.

 No one will be allowed in the swimming area unless the pool is officially open and lifeguards are on duty.
 Entering the pool facility when it is not open to the public is trespassing and subject to police arrest.